Qovery/documentation/website/docs/using-qovery/configuration/deployment-rule.md

 ### Time optimization

-Configuring your environments, managing, starting, shutting down, it all takes the valuable time from your developers.
-Deployment Rules allow you to declaratively set up how your resources should be used, and let Qovery do the dirty job, allowing your employees to focus on important things.
+Configuring your environments, managing, starting, shutting down all takes valuable time from your developers.
+Deployment Rules allow you to declaratively set up how your resources should be used, let Qovery do the dirty job, allowing your employees to focus on important things.

 ### Examples

 #### Shutting down environments

 Developers in your company work from 9-to-5, five days a week.
-During the weekend, at night, and off the working hours, keeping all development environments running may be a huge expsense that gives you no benefits.
+During the weekend, at night, and of the working hours, keeping all development environments running may be a huge expense that gives you no benefits.

 Deployment Rules address this problem very effectively - all you need to do is to define when you need your environments to be running, and let us handle the rest.
 Qovery will start and stop your services for you to make sure your cloud spending is optimized and wise.

 #### Using cheaper cloud providers

 Running your development environments on expensive cloud providers might not be the best way to spend your money.
-Depoyment Rules allow you to deploy your development environments to a cheaper cloud account, while still keeping your production using the most reliable services provided by the more expensive cloud provider.
+Deployment Rules allow you to deploy your development environments to a cheaper cloud account while still keeping your production using the most reliable services provided by the more expensive cloud provider.

 ## Rule Levels

-You can set up your Rules at **Project** and **Environment** level.
+You can set up your Rules at **Project** and **Environment** levels.
 Rules set up at the Project level will be automatically applied to **newly created** Environments you target in the rule.
 If, however, the default settings applied by the Project level rule does not meet your needs, you are allowed to override the settings at the Environment level later on.

 ## Project Deployment Rules

 Declaring deployment rules at the project level allows you to apply reasonable defaults to all newly created environments.
-After a new environment within a project is created, rules from the Project at are applied to the Environment.
-However, to keep thigs flexible, Qovery allows you to override the rules after enviornment creation at the Environment level, in Environment settings.
+After a new environment within a project is created, rules from the Project are applied to the Environment.
+However, to keep things flexible, Qovery allows you to override the rules after environment creation at the Environment level, in Environment settings.

 ### Project Rules Configuration